 Conservatives' new attitudes toward markets emerged quickly, but not spontaneously.
 For several years, prominent voices expressed similar reservations about unrestricted production and exchange, often derived from dissatisfaction with individual liberty-centric philosophies.
-First, this paper will engage Catholic social thought (CST) as the clearest and most developed theory that deals with much of national conservatives draw directly on CST, but an argument that is genuinely mindful of these principles should address national-conservative critiques of free markets.
+First, this paper will engage Catholic social thought (CST) as the clearest and most developed theory that deals with much of national conservatism's concerns about capitalism.
+Not all national conservatives draw directly on CST, but an argument that is genuinely mindful of these principles should address national-conservative critiques of free markets.